The Departed

 Story & Plot Summary: The Departed

-Quick Plot Summary: Released in 2006, The Departed is a Drama, Thriller, Crime film directed by Martin Scorsese.
+Quick Plot Summary: Released in 2006, The Departed is a Drama, Thriller, Crime film directed by Martin Scorsese, written by William Monahan.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Leonardo DiCaprio.
+It provides a scannable look at the movie's central conflict involving Leonardo DiCaprio as Billy.

 Story Breakdown